exploring self-realization, sacred personhood, and full humanity

 return to "contents" page

-The following is reprinted from one of the Krishnamurti lectures which meaningfully impinges upon our discussion of evolved Twin-Soul love.
+The following is reprinted from one of the Krishnamurti lectures, February 6, 1969, which meaningfully impinges upon our discussion of evolved Twin-Soul love.

 After reviewing the transcript, please see my commentary below featuring the "Dazzling Darkness."